-There is a myriad of sightseeing to be had in Bali and it’s easy to organise a driver with an air conditioned car for the day.
+A myriad of sightseeing is to be had in Bali and it’s easy to organise a driver for the day.
 Bali is a large island and it can take weeks to see the island properly.
 Once, we spent a month here and still didn’t get to the places I’d ear marked.
-Here’s a few of my favourite snaps.
+Here’s some more of my favourite snaps.

 Last but certainly not least, if you love your coffee, then Bali will not disappoint.
-Coffee is done really well here.
 I can recommend Bemo Corner in Kuta and the amazing Budi who always welcomes you to his beautiful island.

 When you’re ready for a change from Bali, hop a boat to the beautiful Gili Islands.
 Three islands make up the Gilis; Gili Trawangan is the most popular island, Gili Meno the quiet island is perfect for a couple’s retreat and Gili Air which is where we stay is a little bit of Trawangan and a little bit of Meno – really really nice.